Medical Management/Utilization Management Requirements

 4.3.14 Prior Authorizing Medications

-The Health Plan has developed drug lists for use by all providers.
-These lists denote all drugs which require prior authorization.
-These prior authorization criteria have been developed and approved by the AHCCCS pharmacy and therapeutics committee and/or the Arizona Complete Health pharmacy and therapeutics committee and must be used by The Health Plan’s providers.
-For specific information on medications requiring prior authorization, see Section 4.13.4 – The Health Plan’s Drug Lists.
-The approved prior authorization criteria are posted on The Health Plan's public website.
+The Health Plan has a preferred drug list (PDL) for use by all providers.
+The PDL denote all drugs which require prior authorization.
+Prior authorization criteria have been developed and approved by the AHCCCS pharmacy and therapeutics committee and/or the Arizona Complete Health pharmacy and therapeutics committee and must be used by The Health Plan’s providers.
+For specific information on medications requiring prior authorization, see Section 4.13.4 – The Health Plan’s Preferred Drug List.
+The approved prior authorization criteria are posted on the Health Plan’s public website.
 The prior authorization requirements for provision of Notice are the same as those outlined for prior authorized services.
 For pharmacy prior authorization requests, a decision or request for more information will be provided within 24 hours.
 If additional information is requested, a decision will be rendered within 7 business days of the request.
 The Health Plan and providers must assure that a person will not experience a gap in access to prescribed medications due to a change in prior authorization requirements.
 The Health Plan and providers are required to ensure continuity of care in cases in which a medication that previously did not require prior authorization is now required to be prior authorized.

 4.3.15 Notification of Prior Authorization Changes